 Restoring to Amazon EC2

-You can restore computers from Veeam Agent backups to Amazon EC2.
-For restore to Amazon EC2, you can use backups of Linux computers created on the Veeam backup repository.
-You cannot perform this operation with Veeam Agent backups created on the Veeam Cloud Connect repository.
+- You can use backups of Linux computers stored in a Veeam backup repository only.
+You cannot perform this operation with Veeam Agent backups stored in a Veeam Cloud Connect repository.

-If the disk you want to restore contains an LVM volume group, Veeam Agent will restore the original disk and the LVM volume group as 2 separate disks.
-Among other things, this leads to the increase of the required storage space.
+- Restoring the original disk and the LVM volume groups as 2 separate disks requires an increased amount of storage space.
 For example, you restore a machine with 2 disks, and a separate LVM volume group is configured on each of these disks.
 In this case, Veeam Agent will restore 4 disks.
-The restored disks will consume storage space equal to the size of 2 original disks and 2 LVM volume groups from these disks.
+The restored disks will consume the storage space equal to the size of the 2 original disks and the 2 LVM volume groups from these disks.

 The procedure of restore to Amazon EC2 from a Veeam Agent backup practically does not differ from the same procedure for a VM backup.
-To learn more about restore to Amazon EC2, see the Restore to Amazon EC2 section in the Veeam Backup & Replication User Guide.
+To learn more about restore to Amazon EC2, see the Restoring to Amazon EC2 section in the Veeam Backup & Replication User Guide.